vitojeng/ohara-quickstart/docs/src/quickstart_vm.rst

 .. figure:: images/add-a-pipeline.png
    :alt: Add a pipeline

 - The new pipeline will be added into the workspace and listed in the Navigator.
-And just like creating workspace, you're also redirected into the pipeline you just created.
+And just like creating workspace, you are also redirected into the pipeline you just created.

 .. figure:: images/add-a-pipeline-done.png
    :alt: Add a pipeline done